morucci/repoxplorer/README.md

 ### ElasticSearch

-repoXplorer relies on ElasticSearch.
+RepoXplorer relies on ElasticSearch.
 Below are the installation steps for ElasticSearch 2.x:

 ```Shell